evilpekarr/quest-submissions/README.md

 3. A script differs from a transaction in that a script is used to view information and can be run by anyone.
 A transaction changes data in the blockchain (adds, deletes) and it always costs some resources, often a transaction fee.

-№ Сhapter 1 day 2
+# Сhapter 1 Day 2

 1. The 5 Cadence Programming Language Pillars is: Safety and Security, Clarity, Approachability, Developer Experience, Resource Oriented Programming.
 2.